Lone Star in Calhoun County, South Carolina — The American South (South Atlantic)

 Erected 2008 by Good Hope Picnic Foundation.
 (Marker Number 9-10.)

 Other nearby markers.
 At least 10 other markers are within 8 miles of this marker, measured as the crow flies.
-Santee~Cemetery (approx. 3.9 miles away); Trinity Lutheran Church (approx. 5.2 miles away); Snider House (approx. 5.3 miles away); St. Matthew's Lutheran Church (approx. 5.3 miles away); Shiloh A.M.E.
-Church Richardson Graves (approx. 5.7 miles away); Halfway Swamp: (approx. 5.7 miles away); Shady Grove Church (approx. 5.7 miles away); Encounter at Halfway Swamp / Site of Original St. Mark's Church (approx. 5.9 miles away); Mount Pleasant Baptist Church (approx. 7.2 miles away).
+Santee~Cemetery (approx. 3.9 miles away); Trinity Lutheran Church Snider House (approx. 5.3 miles away); St. Matthew's Lutheran Church (approx. 5.3 miles away); Shiloh A.M.E.
+Church (approx. 5.6 miles away); Richardson Graves (approx. 5.7 miles away); Halfway Swamp: (approx. 5.7 miles away); Shady Grove Church (approx. 5.7 miles away); Encounter at Halfway Swamp / Site of Original St. Mark's Church (approx. 5.9 miles away); Mount Pleasant Baptist Church (approx. 7.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 23, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,743 times since then and 158 times this year.
+It was originally submitted on February 23, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,074 times since then and 148 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 24, 2010, by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.